Qualysec

 The cloud is dynamic on a daily basis, and no one can manually review it.
 Cloud Security Posture Management (CSPM) tools use vulnerable scan settings to identify inappropriate policy settings, whereas Cloud Workload Protection Platforms (CWPP) identify runtime threats.

-7. Centralise Logging and Incident Response
+7. Centralize Logging and Incident Response

 Multiple providers usually have a role in security incidents, and piecemeal logs are hard to investigate.
 The centralisation of logs into a SIEM allows log correlation across AWS, Azure and GCP.